 - An institution which qualifies as a hospital, a psychiatric hospital or a tuberculosis hospital, and a provider of services under Medicare, if such institution is accredited as a hospital by the Joint Commission on the Accreditation of Hospitals; or

-- An institution which: (a) specializes in treatment of mental illness, alcohol or drug abuse or other related illness; (b) provides residential treatment programs; and (c) is licensed in accordance with the laws of the appropriate legally authorized agency.
+- An institution which: (a) specializes in treatment of amental health condition, alcohol or drug abuse or other related illness; (b) provides residential treatment programs; and (c) is licensed in accordance with the laws of the appropriate legally authorized agency.

 The term Hospital will not include an institution, which is primarily a place for rest, a place for the aged, or a nursing home.